TheBozzz34/encrypted-fsk/README.md

 # FSK Audio Transmitter & Receiver with Encryption and CRC Verification

-This project implements a **Python-based Frequency-Shift Keying (FSK)** audio communication system over sound.
+This project implements an **Error correcting, Python-based, Frequency-Shift Keying (FSK)** audio communication system over sound.
 It securely transmits messages between devices using two distinct audio frequencies to represent binary data.
 It includes:

 - 🔐 **AES Encryption**
 - ✅ **CRC-16 Verification**
 - 📡 **FSK Modulation/Demodulation**
 - 🖥️ Selectable audio input/output devices
+- 🔑 Forward Error Correction correction with Hamming(7,4)

 It was written with the intent of sending secure, encrypted messages over a radio transceiver plugged into a computer.